yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 ### Borders

-- In Microsoft Excel, cell borders are lines that surround a cell or range of cells.
+- In Microsoft Excel, cell borders are `lines that surround a cell or range of cells`.
 They are used to visually separate data in a table or spreadsheet and make it easier to read and understand.
 - Cell borders that you apply on cell in sheets to appear on printed pages.
 - By using predefined border styles, you can quickly add a border around cells or ranges of cells.
 If predefined cell borders do not meet your needs, you can create a custom border.[^8]